-The first of the week’s two tournaments in the States is a good one, in fact it’s a perfect curtain-raiser to next week’s USPGA Championship.
-It’s the WGC-FedEx St Jude Invitational.
+The first of the week’s two tournaments in the States is a good one – it’s the WGC-FedEx St Jude Invitational.

-Being a WGC event there’s a fine field assembled, with the best players in world golf aiming to get some valuable extra course-time ahead of next week’s Major.
+Being a WGC event there’s a fine field assembled, with the best players in world golf aiming to get some valuable extra Fedex Cup points before the season draws to a close in a few weeks.

 Here’s the Golf Insider’s preview of the action…